openSUSE/news-o-o/_posts/2011-07-14-opensuse-conference-registration-open.markdown

 [![rwx3 logo](/wp-content/uploads/2011/07/rwx3b.png)](http://news.opensuse.org/2011/07/13/opensuse-and-rw-sessions-the-workshop/rwx3b/)

-The organization team is excited to announce the registration for the openSUSE Conference, from September 11 to 14 in NÃ¼rnberg, is now open.
+The organization team is excited to announce the registration for the openSUSE Conference, from September 11 to 14 in Nürnberg, is now open.
 Head over to [cur registration form](http://conference.opensuse.org/indico/confRegistrationFormDisplay.py?confId=2) and register to help us plan for a great event.

 It is time to start preparing your trip to Nuremberg!